Hong Kong, southern China brace for powerful Typhoon Ragasa after it batters the Philippines

 Landslides, flooding in Philippines

 The extent of the damage in the Babuyan Islands is not yet clear.
-The Philippines had warned of “life-threatening” conditions on the islands as Ragasa’s dangerous winds triggered flooding and landslides.
+The Philippines meteorological agency (PAGASA) had warned of “life-threatening” conditions on the islands as Ragasa’s dangerous winds triggered flooding and landslides.

+Images from hard hit Calayan Island in Cagayan, posted by the state-run Philippines Information Agency (PIA), showed roofs ripped from homes, damaged houses, fallen trees and boats washed ashore.

+Search and rescue teams recovered three bodies after a large wave overturned a fishing boat that was sheltering in a Cagayan port, PIA reported Tuesday.

+Of the 13 people who were on board, six have been rescued and four are still missing, according to PIA.

+Cagayan resident Orlando Bartolome Labio told CNN that agricultural workers were especially impacted by the destruction.
+“Among the most affected are the farmers, including my parents.
+It’s a very sad event,” he said.

 A landslide in Benguet, on Luzon Island, killed one person and injured several others, according to the Tuba Public Information Office.
-Video posted by the Philippines Coast Guard in northern Luzon’s Ilocos Norte shows teams rescuing families from the heavy winds and torrential rain.
+Video posted by the Philippines Coast Guard in northern Luzon’s Ilocos Norte shows teams rescuing families from the heavy winds and torrential rain, and excavators clearing debris from mud-caked roads.

 Heavy rain advisories remain in place for much of the northern Philippines as Ragasa’s outer bands continue to lash the country, with further risks of flooding and landslides possible in Luzon.